Hackeradda

 1.Data Breaches From Other Websites

-You may never have been hacked on WhatsApp directly.
-But if you used the same phone number or email on another website that got hacked, your details could be leaked.
+Maybe you have never been hacked on WhatsApp directly.
+But if you used the same phone number or email on a different site that was hacked, your information could be leaked.

-Those leaked databases often end up for sale on the dark web.
+The leaked databases are often up for sale on the dark web.

-Hackers buy these lists and use them to attempt:
+Hackers buy these lists and use them to try to:

 2. Phishing Attacks That Lead to Account Theft

-Many WhatsApp hacking incidents start with a simple message:
+Many WhatsApp hacking cases begin with a simple message:

-“Your WhatsApp account will be blocked.
-Verify now.”
+“Your WhatsApp account will get blocked.
+Check now.

-The hacker gains access, locks the real user out, and may later:
+The hacker might get in, lock the real user out, and then:

-• Add the number to dark web databases
+• Include the number in dark web databases

 3. SIM Swap Attacks

-In SIM swap fraud, hackers trick mobile carriers into transferring your number to a new SIM card.
+SIM swap fraud is when hackers trick mobile carriers into transferring your number to a new SIM card.

-Phone numbers obtained through SIM swaps often get traded in underground communities where WhatsApp hacking operations are planned.
+the Phone numbers stolen via SIM swaps are frequently sold in underground communities where WhatsApp hacking operations are orchestrated.

 4. Malware and Spyware Infections